 Two years earlier, 9/11 had brought religious fundamentalism into the spotlight with an event that was truly shocking to witness live on TV.
 It felt unreal, like a waking nightmare.
 I’d stood on top of one of the buildings a year previously and the memory made me shiver.
 A toxin was leaking into my bloodstream through the television as I watched these hellish events unfold.
 It was tough to escape the feeling that somebody had crafted this nightmare for a specific purpose: to alter the consciousness of the world, to upset the balance to serve their own ambitions, whatever they might be.
 Someone had turned down the dimmer switch for humanity and all its higher virtues, leaving us all suspended in a darkness, not of physical light, but of the spirit.

-I was thinking about my experience at Ground Zero, where it was all no longer just on the TV.
+I remembered my experience at Ground Zero, where it was all no longer just on the TV.
 Since I had been booked for label showcases in New York before 9/11, I assumed that they would be cancelled, but I was wrong.
 They went ahead anyway in the November.
 Getting on a plane became a totally different proposition overnight.
 Twitchy faces seemed riveted to their headrests, casting anxious glances at their fellow travellers and security checks both in arrivals and departures took so long that you could see the weariest visibly ageing as they stood in line.
 It wasn’t just the time it took or the draining effect of air travel: they had been poisoned like me.
 They were afflicted by the same sadness that took control of the veins, arteries, nerves, muscles and ligaments, not just the brain or the heart.
 A genuine malaise that saw altruism and other romantic imperatives smeared from the collective consciousness and replaced with a cold objectivism.

 This was the beginning of fake news as we now know it.
 The parasite no longer lived only in the airwaves, now it had fibre-optic broadband and the ability to create hate, confusion, polarisation and foster narcissism, cruelty and desensitisation in anyone on the planet in microseconds.